Sezincote

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-- Groups are welcome on public opening days (Wednesdays, Thursdays, Fridays, and Bank Holiday Mondays).
-Weekends are reserved for weddings.
+Group visits are available on all public opening days: Wednesdays, Thursdays, Fridays and Bank Holiday Mondays.
+Please note that weekends are closed for weddings.

 Historic Houses members visit for free and should pre-book through the website booking page – enter the code HISTORIC which means payment is not required.
 Cards should be presented on arrival.